Rebekka Redd with Brook Trout

 At Crooks Lake Lodge, there is a lot of opportunity for anglers who like to wade fish.
 Streamers, nymphs, dry flies, and mouse popper imitations are very effective.

-2024 Season: The Lodge is open eight weeks for peak dry fly fishing from June 9 through July 29.
+Season: The Lodge is open eight weeks for peak fly fishing from June 9 through July 29.
+The opening week has been best for steramer fishing and then they move into great dry fly fishing.

 Capacity: The Lodge hosts six anglers per week.